 The soundboard is a very complex component that represents the heart of the piano.

 It is formed of planks 11 mm thick and with a width varying between 8 and 12 cm.
-These are glued edge to edge forming a thin “diaphragm” that is very mobile and offers a large surface area.
+These are glued edge to edge forming a thin membrane, stiff and light at the same time.

-Fazioli has dedicated a significant portion of its research to optimising the soundboard, also patenting innovative solutions for its creation.
+Fazioli has dedicated a significant portion of its research to optimizing the soundboard, also patenting innovative solutions for its creation.